 Note: this may take a while, so feel free to stop it by pressing Ctrl+c as the next step will show why it doesn’t matter at this point.

 You can see that the gems required for content-publisher are installed!
 However, anything you do here won’t persist - if you were to quit the container and then go back in exactly the same way, all the gems would need to be re-installed again.

 By default gems are saved to

-We could mount that path to the same on your
+/usr/local/bundle to the directory on your

-$mac but there is a Docker way of providing storage which is also faster.
+$mac.
+But there is a Docker way of providing storage which is also faster.